gun082544/INT203_62130500057/INT203_62130500057_groupwork_1/README.md

-* Use Vue.JS for colecting data of album
+* Use Vue.JS for collecting data of album